The One Thing President Biden is Getting Consistently Wrong About Inflation

 This ramification of inflation is one of the main reasons Democrats’ chances of holding congress are sinking fast, even with unemployment matching its lowest point since 1969.

-Despite having an economic council of advisors and an entire Treasury Department headed by a former Chairwoman of the Federal Reserve, President Biden is making and will likely continue to make a terrible mistake when it comes to inflation -- downplaying the executive branch’s role in fighting inflation.
+Despite having an economic council of advisors and an entire Treasury Department headed by a former Chairwoman of the Federal Reserve, President Biden is making and will likely continue to make a terrible mistake when it comes to inflation — downplaying the executive branch’s role in fighting inflation.
+Failing to except responsibiity is far from any essential leadership principles.

 This isn’t an opinion; this is what the President has said himself.
 In May, President Biden wrote in an op-ed about the President’s plan to fight inflation that “the Federal Reserve has a primary responsibility to control inflation.”
 This statement minimizes the role of fiscal policy in our economic future.